directus/directus/docs/cloud/projects.md

 # Projects

-> Cloud Projects are on-demand instances of Directus.
-A Cloud Project is contained and managed by one Team.
-There are 3
+> Cloud Projects are individual instances of the Directus platform managed within a team.
+Three Project tiers are
-> Project tiers: Community, Standard and Enterprise.
+> available, each offering different options for infrastructure, configuration, and professional services.

 [[toc]]

-## View Projects
+## View a Team's Projects

+![View Projects](https://cdn.directus.io/docs/v9/cloud/projects/projects-20220322A/view-projects-20220322A.webp)

 All Team Projects are listed on the Projects page.

-![View Projects](https://cdn.directus.io/docs/v9/cloud/projects/projects-20220322A/view-projects-20220322A.webp)
+For each Project, the following information and shortcuts are provided.
+On Project creation, the provisioning progress will be displayed until fully complete.
+The icon on the far left indicates whether it is online, offline or [inactive](/cloud/glossary/#inactivity).
+Next to this, the Project Name and Project Slug are given.
+On the right, the Project Tier is displayed, followed by shortcuts which allow you to
+<span mi icon>edit</span> [edit](#manage-a-project) and <span mi icon>launch</span> [access](#access-a-project) the
+Project.
+To view a Team's Projects, follow the steps below.

 1. Login to the Cloud Dashboard.
 2. Open the Team Menu in the Dashboard Header.